CloaksPlus/WindowsInstaller/README.md

 ## Contributing

-As stated in the Terms of Use, please contact a Cloaks Plus developer is order to contribute to this repository.
+As stated in the [Terms of Use](https://github.com/CloaksPlus/NewInstaller/blob/master/TOU.md), please contact a Cloaks Plus developer is order to contribute to this repository.

+## License

+This repository is provided without an Open Source License on purpose (not an oversight).
+The code is public, but is under exclusive copyright by Cloaks Plus and ***All Right are Reserved by Cloaks Plus***.
+No permission is granted to use, modify, or share the provided code under any circumstance without explicit permission from a Cloaks Plus developer.
+To learn more about a "No Licesne" repository, see this page https://choosealicense.com/no-permission/ from *Choose a License*.